dailymotion/vast-client-js/README.md

 A pre-bundled version of VAST Client JS is available: [`vast-client.min.js`](dist/vast-client.min.js) [minified].

-If you want to use this file, add it to your project and  make sure that your main file is in type module as below.
+If you want to use this file, download it place it your project at your prefered location.
+Then, make sure that your main file is in type module as below.

 ```html
 <script type="module" src="your-main-file.js"></script>